superphy/spfy/docs/source/contributing.rst

 We recommend using ``RQ-dashboard`` to see jobs being enqueued live when testing as ``Sentry`` only reports failed jobs.
 On remote deployments, we use ``Sentry`` for error reporting.

-..warning:: ``RQ-dashboard`` will not report errors from the Flask webserver.
+.. warning:: ``RQ-dashboard`` will not report errors from the Flask webserver.
 In addition, jobs enqueued with ``depends_on`` will not appear on the queues list until their dependencies are complete.

 Debugging Javascript
 --------------------